We recognise the potential of talented students from all backgrounds.

-For 2022 entry, enhanced contextual offers will not be made for Veterinary Medicine or foundation courses.
+For 2023 entry, enhanced contextual offers will not be made for Veterinary Medicine or foundation/gateway courses.

 Medicine applicants applying for September 2023 who meet the following criteria will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process:

 - meet the entry requirements for any of our undergraduate Medicine courses (A100, A10L, A108 and A18L)

 - have completed a Sutton Trust Pathways Programme at the University of Nottingham, Sutton Trust Summer School at the University of Nottingham, or the Lincoln Medical School Summer School